surveyjs/survey-creator/docs/Creator-V2-Whats-New.md

 <img src="./images/creator-v2-logic-tab-item-editing.png" alt="Survey Creator - Logic tab" width="75%">

-We also added a capability to filter the rules by questions or action types.
+We also added the capability to filter rules by questions or action types.
 This capability is useful for surveys with complex logic.

 <img src="./images/creator-v2-logic-tab-filtering.png" alt="Survey Creator - Question selector in the Logic tab" width="75%">